deadlydog/deadlydog.github.io/_posts/2019-09-21-Create-and-test-PowerShell-Core-cmdlets-in-CSharp.md

 However, I discovered that invoking the PowerShell Core cmdlet with that NuGet package always resulted in exceptions.
 The solution (at least for .Net Core 2.2) is to instead use the [Microsoft.PowerShell.SDK NuGet package](https://www.nuget.org/packages/Microsoft.PowerShell.SDK/) in your test project.

-So to create your test project:
+To create your test project:

 1. Add a new C# `xUnit Test Project (.Net Core)` project to your solution.
 1. Include the `Microsoft.PowerShell.SDK` NuGet package in your test project.